tale-toul/OCP4baremetalIPI/Ansible/README.md

 ```

 ### Setting up DNS and DHCP

+The configuration files for DNS and DHCP are static and can be found in the support-files directory.
+Changing this files may affect the configuration of other parts and will probably break the setup and installation process.

 A group of tasks is dedicated to configure, enable and start the DNS and DHCP service in the supporting VM.